 - Call a “name brand” law firm that they heard on the radio or saw on TV.

 If your marketing is done correctly, it will reach all of these potential clients.
 A good customer database that includes the names and addresses of all of your contacts (and to whom you have been sending regular updates and newsletters) will lock down the first avenue of interest.
 All of the people on your list have friends; there’s the second point of contact.
-Your website, as long as it is optimized for search engines and contains interesting copy, should allow all of those searching for you online to find you easily.
+Your website, as long as it is optimized for search engines and contains compelling copy, should allow all of those searching for you online to find you easily.

 So how do you reach the last bunch—the ones who automatically call the competition that’s saturating the market with TV ads?
 The truth is that consumers these days are notoriously shy.
 They would much rather read about their options behind the safety of a computer screen than call up a total stranger for advice.
 Chances are they’re going to that competition’s website before they pick up the phone—and if they do, your website is only going to be a click away.